Julia McDonald: Writing career

 When McDonald returned from Michigan, she began writing short fiction under her "Cactus" pseudonym.
 Her first short story, a religious-themed ghost story called "A Mysterious Visitor", appeared in the October 1891 issue of the Young Women's Journal.
-McDonald was an important contributor to the Home Literature movement in Utah, which arose in the late 19th century in response to future Latter-day Saint apostle Orson F. Whitney's speech "Home Literature", which encouraged Latter-day Saints to use their faith and religious tradition to produce their own literature.
-Her best known work was the Book of Mormon-themed novel A Ship of Hagoth, which literary critic Eric Samuelson lists as part of "an immediate response to Whitney's work" by creating "an imagined life for the minor Book of Mormon character Corianton".
+McDonald was an important contributor to the Home Literature movement in Utah, which arose in the late 19th century in response to Orson F. Whitney's speech "Home Literature", which encouraged Latter-day Saints to use their faith and religious tradition to produce their own literature.
+Her best known work was a novel based on the Book of Mormon titled A Ship of Hagoth, which literary critic Eric Samuelson lists as part of "an immediate response to Whitney's work" by creating "an imagined life for the minor Book of Mormon character Corianton".

 A Ship of Hagoth was serialized over 11 issues of the Young Woman's Journal in 1896–1897.
 It builds on an earlier novelization of the same character's life, called simply Corianton, by LDS general authority B. H. Roberts.
 To Roberts' characterization, McDonald added an elaborate romantic plot involving Corianton, his brother Shiblon, and two women named Isabel and Relia.
 This part of McDonald's story was incorporated directly into the Orestes Bean 1902 play Corianton: An Aztec Romance, Bean's 1910 Broadway musical An Aztec Romance, and the 1931 film Corianton: A Story of Unholy Love.
 In 2019, Scott Hales cited A Ship of Hagoth as an important contribution to early Mormon letters.
 In 2022, it was named one of the 100 most significant works of Mormon literature by the Association for Mormon Letters, and it appeared in The Corianton Saga, an anthology of fiction and drama based on the Corianton story edited by Ardis E. Parshall.